stableagents/stableagents/stable_desktop_projects/I_Want_To/README.md

 A desktop application generated from natural language description.

 ## Description
-I want to create a simple calculator app
+I want to create a calculator app

 ## Framework
 Built with customtkinter